 Who was Albertus Magnus?

-Albertus Magnus (1206 –1280), also known as Albert the Great and Albert of Cologne, is a Catholic saint.
-He was a German Dominican friar and a bishop.
+Albertus Magnus, also known as Albert the Great and Albert of Cologne, is a saint in Roman Catholicism.
+He was a German Dominican friar and a bishop who was born in 1206 and died in 1280.

 Those such as James A. Weisheipl and Joachim R. Söder have referred to him as the greatest German philosopher and theologian of the Middle Ages, an opinion supported by contemporaries such as Roger Bacon.
 The Catholic Church honours him as a Doctor of the Church, one of only 35 persons with that honor.